Field Notes

 Trying to pick between a dry box and a dry bag?
 They’re not interchangeable.
 Rafters, hunters, and anyone running real backcountry trips needs the right tool for the way they pack, rig, and protect gear.
 This guide breaks down the differences so you know exactly when to run a rotomolded dry box and when an IPX8 duffel is the smarter move.

-The Best Submersible Duffel Bags for Rafting & Multi-Day River Trips
+Best Waterproof Duffel Bags for Rafting and Multi-Day River Trips (2025)

 Most dry bags claim waterproof.
 Few survive a flip.
 Here’s why IPX8 submersible duffels are the only bags that keep your sleep system and gear dry on real river miles.